IndrajeetPatil/Advanced-R-exercises/_book/Vectors.md

 #> [6,]    7   19.8
 ```

+On the other hand, `data.matrix()` always returns a numeric matrix.

 From documentation of `data.matrix()`:

 > Return the matrix obtained by converting all the variables in a data frame to numeric mode and then binding them together as the columns of a matrix.

-So `data.matrix()` always returns a numeric matrix:
+Factors and ordered factors are replaced by their internal codes. [...]
+Character columns are first converted to factors and then to integers.

+Let's experiment:

 ```r